UK GDPR Policy

 6.5.2 Personal data will be retained in line with the retention of records procedure and, once its retention date is passed, it must be securely destroyed as set out in this procedure.

-6.5.3 The GDPR Owner must specifically approve any data retention that exceeds the retention periods defined, and must ensure that the justification is clearly identified and in line with the requirements of the data protection legislation.
+6.5.3 The UK GDPR Owner must specifically approve any data retention that exceeds the retention periods defined, and must ensure that the justification is clearly identified and in line with the requirements of the data protection legislation.
 This approval must be written.

 6.6 Personal data must be processed in a manner that ensures its security